PhD, University of Connecticut

 - M420: Intro to Modern Algebra

+My free time is spent with family, friends and my pets.
+I have a cat named Cat and a dog named Pickles.
+If you meet me, you will be sure to hear about all of the trouble those two get into!
 I read for fun every night.
 I prefer fiction, specifically, epic fantasy novels.
 I am always glad to take suggestions on new books, television shows and movies to enjoy, so please share with me anything you think I would like.
-I also enjoy hiking and baking.
+I also enjoy hiking, gardening and baking.
 Lastly, I like having a creative outlet and tend to jump from one crafty project to the next.